Johnson homomorphisms and actions of higher-rank lattices on right-angled Artin groups: Background

+We say that $R_{\G'}$ is a \emph{restriction map}.
+Rather than asking that $G$ preserves the conjugacy class of $A_{\G'}$ we may impose the weaker requirement that the normal closure $\langle \langle A_{\G'}\rangle \rangle$ of $A_{\G'}$ is fixed setwise by a (equivalently, any) representative of each element of $G$.
+In this case, we say that $G$ \emph{preserves the normal closure of} $A_{\G'}$, and one can show the following:

+\begin{proposition} Suppose that the normal closure of $A_{\G'}$ is preserved by a subgroup $G< \outg$.
+Then there is a homomorphism which we call the exclusion map. \end{proposition}

-\begin{example} If $\G$ is connected and $v$ is a maximal vertex then the conjugacy classes of $A_{[v]}$ and $A_{st[v]}$ are preserved by $\outo$ (\cite{CV2009}, Proposition 3.2).
+\begin{example} If $\G$ is connected and $v$ is a maximal vertex with respect to the standard ordering then the conjugacy classes of $A_{[v]}$ and $A_{st[v]}$ are preserved by $\outo$ (\cite{CV2009}, Proposition 3.2).
 Therefore there is a restriction map an exclusion map and a projection map obtained by combining the restriction and exclusion maps.
 We can take the direct sum of these projection maps over all maximal equivalence classes $[v]$ to obtain the \emph{amalgamated projection homomorphism}: \end{example}